-The economic expectations for Austria and the Eurozone as a whole undergo a downward adjustment in November as well.
-The sentiment indicator for Austria decreases 3.3 Press Release points to 47.8 points.
-The indicator for the entire Eurozone looses 8.3 points and low equals 48.3 points.
+The economic expectations for Austria and the Eurozone also improve in December.
+The indicator for Austria rises by 14.7 points to 62.5 points.
+The economic expectations for the Eurozone increase by 7.7 points to 56.0 points.

 Survey Procedure and Methodology

-The Financial Market Survey CEE is a survey carried out among financial market experts by the Centre for European Economic Research in Mannheim (ZEW) and the Erste Group Bank AG Vienna.
+The Financial Market Survey CEE is a survey conducted among financial market experts by the Centre for European Economic Research in Mannheim (ZEW) and the Erste Group Bank AG Vienna.
 The target of this survey is to develop indicators describing the economic conditions in Central and Eastern Europe (CEE) as well as in Austria.
 The CEE region observed in the survey consists of Bulgaria, Croatia, the Czech Republic, Hungary, Poland, Romania, Serbia, Slovakia and Slovenia.
-The financial experts are questioned on their evaluations of the current business situation, the medium-term prospects of the respective economies and their expectations as to the development of the inflation rate, the short- and long-term interest rates, the exchange rates and stock prices on a six month time horizon.
-The analysts' assessments reflect the qualitative direction of the estimated changes.
-Among the analysed economies are the CEE region, the Eurozone as well as the Czech Republic, Poland, Hungary, Slovakia, Croatia, Romania and Austria.